seok0704/lol-recsys/README.md

 * **Django**: Used as the web framework
 * **Bootstrap**: CSS framework for developing the webpage
 * **Numpy**: Used for matrix storing and calculation

+### Next Steps
+1. Schedule web scraping weekly and update the recommender system
+2. Script to handle new champions